 Bottineau, North Dakota

-A two-year college in North Dakota, DCB offers an affordable, fully online marketing certificate for working students.
+A two-year college, DCB offers an affordable, fully online marketing certificate for working students.
 The 31-credit advertising and marketing certificate trains students to develop consumer audiences and build relationships between businesses and consumers.
 The program requires two semesters to complete and includes a total of 11 courses, covering topics in management, entrepreneurship, public relations, business communications, and the principles of retailing.

 Certificate students often pursue entry-level positions in advertising, communications, publicity, fundraising, and a variety of other fields.
 Alternately, students can apply their credits toward DCB’s associate of applied science in advertising and marketing, which requires just one additional year of coursework.
 DCB also maintains transfer agreements with many four-year colleges in the state, making it easy to move from the associate program into a bachelor’s in business or marketing.